MITRECND/chopshop/docs/chopshop_docs/module_authoring.md

             E.g., proto = [ {'tcp' : ''}]
                   proto = [ {'tcp' : 'http'}]
-            Note: 'tcp', 'udp', and 'ip' are considered pre-defined types and should not be used as return types (further note, 'ip' has not been implemented yet)
+            Note: 'tcp', 'udp', and 'ip' are considered pre-defined types and should not be used as return types

     Optional: the return dictionary may also include:
         'error': indicates an error in the module has occured